josephcmac/jewish-related-subject-extractor-ACLED/README.md

 - Metrics and analysis highlighting the algorithm's performance.
 - Insights into areas where the algorithm can be improved.

-## How to Use

-1. **Installation**:
-    - Clone the repository: `git clone https://github.com/yourusername/Jewish-Related-Subject-Extractor.git`
-    - Navigate to the directory: `cd Jewish-Related-Subject-Extractor`
-    - Install required dependencies: `pip install -r requirements.txt`

-2. **Running the Tool**:
-    - Ensure the ACLED dataset is in the appropriate directory.
-    - Run the script: `python extract_jewish_related_events.py`

-3. **Viewing Results**:
-    - Results will be saved in the `results` directory as CSV files and performance metrics as a report.

 ## Getting the ACLED Dataset